37 Comments

 All administration charges, processing fees and fines government agencies, public authorities and entities levy in Peru have to be paid at the Banc...

-For paying the Ficha de Canje Internacional (Interpol) you need the code 08141 (on págalo.pe you can find it under Policia Nacional del Peru); it costs S/ 31.50 (2023).
+For paying the Ficha de Canje Internacional (Interpol) you need the code 08141 (on págalo.pe you can find it under Policia Nacional del Peru); costs are S/ 31.50 (2024).

 Once the payment is done, keep the receipt safe.
 You will need it when making the appointment.